nyshkin/text-editor/README.md

 # text-editor
-Learning C by implementing the kilo text editor, step by step.
+Learning C by implementing the kilo text editor.